0xbitcoin/EIP918-Mineable-Token/README.md

     Category: ERC
     Status: Draft
     Created: 2018-03-07
+    Requires: ERC-20

-# Summary
+# Simple Summary
 A standard interface for mineable tokens.

 # Abstract
 The following standard allows for the implementation of a standard API for mineable tokens within smart contracts.
-This standard provides basic functionality to mine and reward ERC20 tokens with a Proof of Work scheme.
+This standard provides basic functionality to mine and reward ERC20 tokens using a Proof of Work scheme.

 # Motivation
 A standard interface allows any Mineable ERC20 Tokens on Ethereum to be handled by general-purpose applications.
 Tokens within the Ethereum ecosystem may still require economic incentivization that proof of work mining provides.
-Specifically, the smart contract implementation will allow for Mineable ERC20 tokens to be tracked in standardized wallets, traded on exchanges, and interfaced with standardized third party mining tools and equipment.
+Specifically, the smart contract implementation will allow for Mineable ERC20 tokens to be tracked in standardized wallets, traded on exchanges, and interfaced with standardized third party mining software and equipment.

 # Specification
 ## Token